 Snoring is a common sleep habit and may not be something you would consider mentioning to your dentist.
 However, snoring can be the sign of an underlying sleep disorder, which can be related to your oral health and treated by a trained and experienced dentist.

 Sleep apnea affects a growing number of Americans every year and puts them at an increased risk for stroke, heart attack and a range of cardiovascular and systemic health issues.
 Dr. Cobb looks for the common signs of a sleep disorder during routine dental exams and encourages patients to discuss lifestyle habits and other health concerns that can be treated through effective dentistry.
-As a Dawson trained dentist, Dr. Cobb evaluates the entire occlusal system, including the function of the jaw joints and fit of the bite.
+Dr. Cobb evaluates the entire occlusal system, including the function of the jaw joints and fit of the bite.